styled-components v7

 :is() and :where().
 Apply the rule to each listed state: &:is(:hover, :focus).

-Tree-structural pseudos. :first-child, :last-child, :only-child, :first-of-type, :last-of-type, :only-of-type, and the functional :nth-*(<an+b>) family with odd / even keywords.
-Siblings need to be inside a styled-component parent for indexing to work — a non-styled wrapper in between resets the count.
+Tree-structural pseudos. :first-child, :last-child, :only-child, :first-of-type, :last-of-type, :only-of-type, and the functional :nth-*(<an+b>) family with odd / even keywords. :nth-child(<an+b> of S) and :nth-last-child(<an+b> of S) filter the count by a styled-component reference or a single attribute selector (same simple-inner forms :has() accepts).
+Siblings need to be inside a styled-component parent for indexing to work; a non-styled wrapper in between resets the count.

 Combinators between styled-component references.